What to Consider When Buying an Air Fryer PLUS The 5 Best Air Fryers

 - GO BIG: you’ll want to go bigger than what you think you need… it’s a bummer to fall in love with an air fryer and decide you need to spend more money to get something larger because you love it so much.

-- COST: don’t buy the super cheap air fryers that will go on sale for Black Friday… they are priced that low for a reason… they are CHEAP!
-There are still nice air fryers that go on sale during Black Friday, Cyber Monday, and Prim Day.
+- COST: don’t buy the super cheap air fryers that are no name brands… they are priced that low for a reason… they are CHEAP!
+You will be able to find great deals on quality air fryers during events like Black Friday, Cyber Monday, and Prime Day.
 You’ll have a much better experience if you invest in a higher quality air fryer.
 This doesn’t mean you need to spend hundreds of dollars though.
 Just invest your money in something good and read the reviews.
 While no air fryer is going to have 100% perfect reviews, pay attention to the reviews.

 - TYPE: a basket style air fryer is the most popular.
 There are also multi-cookers that air fryer AND pressure cook your food.
 The only downside to this is that you can only use one function at a time.
 So if you want to pressure cook some rice while you fry some chicken, you’ll have to wait and do one after the other.
 Other “toaster style” air fryer ovens (like the Cuisinart Toaster Oven) are larger and have a door that opens with racks.
 These are huge and you could bake a cake in them, but they do take a LOT of space and will for sure be a constant fixture on your kitchen counter.
 They are also more expensive.

-This is the second Air Fryer I’ve purchased, and is much less money than the original Philips XXL air fryer I bought a year prior.
+This is the second Air Fryer I’ve purchased, and is much less money than the original Philips XXL air fryer I previously purchased.

 - It’s lightweight and doesn’t have a large “footprint”